Our easy-to-follow Texas notary guide will show you step by step how to become a notary in Texas.

 When becoming a Texas notary, to perform notarial acts in the state of Texas, you need at a minimum a Texas notary public seal and a Texas notary record book.
-The Texas record book is also referred to as a journal.
-A Texas notary stamp or notary embosser must meet at the minimum the following requirements:
+The Texas record book is also referred to as a notary journal.
+A Texas notary stamp or notary embosser must meet the following requirements:

 1. It needs to be able to stamp or emboss an impression that is legible under photographic methods.